INSTALLATION FOR MAINSTAGE

 You will then need to save the ‘Bus’ effects that were used with that patch.
 You can do this and also save whole channel strips by going to the ‘Setting’ button at the top of the channel strip you want to copy and hit “Save as Channel Strip Setting…” Then you can add this saved channel strip to any other MainStage/Logic X concert by going to the saved channel strip under “User Channel Strip Settings”.

-The Mod Wheel is mapped to a Low Pass Filter inside MainStage’s EXS24 sample player for a lot of the patches so you can brighten and mellow them with your Mod Wheel.
+I have mapped the Mod Wheel to a Low Pass Filter inside MainStage’s EXS24 sample player for a lot of the patches so you can brighten and mellow them with your Mod Wheel.
 Note that by default these presets start mellow (Mod Wheel down), so to brighten each patch move your Mod Wheel up or increase the value of whatever midi slide/knob you have set to Ctrl #1.
 A lot of patches are programmed to cross-fade between different patches when the Mod Wheel is moved up and down.
 So make sure you’re using your Mod Wheel (or Ctrl #1) when using these patches or you will be missing out on half the sound!

-Note that one of the patches has a tempo specific elements to them as well.
-So to change the speed of the delays/arps etc simply change the tempo in MainStage under ‘Attributes’ for the patch.
+Note that a lot of these patches have tempo specific elements to them as well.
+So to change the speed of the delays/arps etc simply change the tempo in MainStage under ‘Attributes’ for each patch.

 If you are still having trouble after viewing the screenshot instructions, please contact our support.